survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Conclusion

+To recap:

+* Webpack's `watch` mode is the first step towards a better development experience.
+You can have webpack compile bundles as you edit your source.
+* Webpack's `--env` parameter allows you to control configuration target through terminal.
+You receive the passed `env` through a function interface.
+* webpack-dev-server can refresh the browser on change.
+It also implements Hot Module Replacement.
+* webpack-dev-server can be integrated to an existing Node server using a middleware.
+This gives you more control than relying on the command line interface.

 In this chapter, you learned to set up webpack to refresh your browser automatically.
 We can go a notch further and enable Hot Module Replacement.
 We'll do that in the next chapter.